 Sometimes in life, imitation is the sincerest form of flattery.
-With the WWE introducing the new 24/7 Title the night after Money in the Bank, I got flashbacks of the summer I had my own version in Monster Pro Wrestling when inmates ran the asylum.
+With the WWE introducing the new 24/7 Title the night after Money in the Bank, I got flashbacks of the summer I had my own version in Monster Pro Wrestling when the inmates run the asylum.

 This week’s tale takes you back to the summer of 2018.
 In Monster Pro Wrestling, as with most promotions in Alberta, there is a break in the action for the month in July.
 This gets extended for MPW, as the only event for the Summer is the Renegade Memorial Tag Team Tournament in August.
 So, for almost two full months, there is not a singles match in MPW.
 I wanted to find a way to change that.
 Enter the Ripper Title.